icidasset/radical-edward/README.md

 # Radical Edward

-Radical packages that can be used to make distributed web apps.
-While some are completely generic, others are built with [WNFS](https://github.com/wnfs-wg/) and [UCAN](https://github.com/ucan-wg/) in mind.
+Radical packages that can be used to make distributed web apps using composable protocols.
+While some packages are completely generic, others are built for specific protocols.
+This project aims to improve interoperability and adoption of several composable protocols that allow someone to build software that is secure, safe, sustainable and allows for user agency and a greener internet.

 ![](https://i.pinimg.com/736x/49/c8/d4/49c8d4ac8b632a0fe2661cb4006fba32--purple-shorts-gif-art.jpg)